aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.drawing/iinterpolationcolor/color/_index.md

 ---
 title: IInterpolationColor.Color
 second_title: Aspose.SVG for .NET API Reference
-description: IInterpolationColor property.
+description: IInterpolationColor Color property.
 Get or sets the color that represents the colors to use at corresponding positions along a gradient
 type: docs
 weight: 10
 url: /net/aspose.svg.drawing/iinterpolationcolor/color/